glbala87/ELLA_tool/README.md

 The API also is needed to serve the data.

-This is done by launching, in another terminal `genap/exe/api` - if `DEVELOP=true` is set as an environment variable, the API will launch with debug on.
+This is done by launching, in another terminal `PYTHONPATH=/genap/src python /genap/src/api/main.py` - if `DEVELOP=true` is set as an environment variable, the API will launch with debug on.

 PostgreSQL needs to be running.
 To use a different user/db than the default, you may set the `DB_URL` environment variable.